 - Filtration Technology

 - Noise Test

 - Performance Tests

 - Which One Does It Better?

-As opposed to Blueair 211+, another powerful device comes in the form of Alen BreatheSmart FLEX, simply to provide an eligible competitor.
-This elegant and very stylish air purifier comes in an almost plain white color with a front lid available in multiple colors, making it adaptable in various modern decorating styles.
-Whether you like eclectic, industrial, or maybe minimalistic style, I am sure you can combine the lid to fit your design standards.
-If you like an open concept or high ceilings, no need to worry because Alen FLEX is designed to cover up to 700 sq. ft.
+In contrast to the Blueair 211+, another powerful device comes in the form of the Alen BreatheSmart FLEX, simply to provide an eligible competitor.
+This elegant and stylish air purifier comes in an almost plain white color, with a front lid available in multiple colors, making it adaptable to various modern decorating styles.
+Whether you prefer eclectic, industrial, or minimalistic style, I am sure you can combine the lid to fit your design standards.
+If you have an open concept or high ceilings, no need to worry because the Alen FLEX is designed to cover up to 300 sq. ft.

 My first tangible experience with these air purifiers tells me that Alen FLEX seems of better quality, in terms of construction and the material, as opposed to Blueair 211+.